 The department offers a Bachelor of Science Degree with a major in Physical Education.
 Two options are available under this degree program, Health and Exercise Science and Physical Education General.
-An Exercise Science option provides career opportunity areas in the fields of Private Fitness Specialists, Corporate Wellness Programming, Health Clubs, Spas, and Hospital Based Cardiac and Pulmonary rehabilitation.
-The General Physical Education option provides career opportunities in such fields as sports specialists in correctional institutions, sports specialists in the Armed Services, sports journalism, management of sports facilities, sporting goods marketing and/or sales, etc. The most common career option in this area is for the student to earn their educational certificate in order to teach and coach.
+An Exercise Science option provides career opportunity areas in the fields of private fitness specialization, corporate wellness programming, health clubs, spas, and hospital- based cardiac and pulmonary rehabilitation.
+The General Physical Education option provides career opportunities in such fields as sports specialist in correctional institutions or the Armed Services, sports journalism, sport facility management, sporting goods marketing and/or sales, etc. The most common career option in this area is for the student to earn their educational certificate in order to teach and coach.
 MWSC Coaching Minor courses are offered by this department for any major in or outside the field of education who desires to coach.
 Health Certification courses are also available through the Department of HPER.

-The department offers a Bachelor of Science degree with a major in Recreation Administration with career opportunity areas that include Community/Youth Agencies, Outdoor Recreation, Therapeutic Recreation, Commercial/Private Recreation, Sports Marketing and Sports Management.
-A minor in Recreation Administration is also available through the department.
+The department offers a Bachelor of Science degree with a major in Recreation Administration with career opportunities in Community/Youth Sports/Athletics, Adventure Travel and Tourism, Therapeutic Recreation, Sport Management and Marketing, General Recreation.
+A minor in Recreation Administration is also available.